UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/first_two_seam_staples.png)

 Recursively copy/paste to get the rest.
-Because they start down one helix compared to the edge staples, there will be 11 total instead of 12:
+Because they start down one helix compared to the edge staples, there will be 11 pairs total instead of 12:

 ![](images/all_seam_staples.png)